Strategies for Teaching Quantitative Concepts Online

 Design Strategies

-• Incorporate an external math-friendly asynchronous (or synchronous) whiteboard system to create “cooperative bulletin boards,” where, for example, each student contributed one step, in a different color, to solving an equation.
+• Incorporate an external math-friendly asynchronous (or synchronous) whiteboard system to create “cooperative bulletin boards,” where, for example, each student contributes one step, in a different color, to solving an equation.
 Thus, students model problem-solving for each other.

 • Allow guest experts and field practitioners to participate in the course by posting information & responding to questions from students.